hsyndeniz/CoinFolio/README.md

 If you want to test the application on your browser, follow the steps below.

 ## TASKS
-Compressing pictures
+Compressing pictures...

-Caching
+Caching...

-Data storage with Localstorage
+Data storage with Localstorage...

 ## How to install